jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 Layout includes the following UI Elements:

-- **Popup** - Shows a list of existing Layoutes with *Edit* and *Delete* buttons, and a 'Current' Radio Button to select one to be set.
-Also includes an *Add* button to start the Layout Wizard.
+- **Popup** - Shows a list of existing Layouts with *Edit* and *Delete* buttons, and a 'Current' Radio Button to select the current Layout.
+Also includes an *Add* button to open the Layout Editor.

 - **Editor** - A single screen which enables the creation and editing of Layouts.

-- **Toolbar** - Provides a list of the available Layoute in a dropdown, together with buttons for adding / restoring / deleting.
+- **Toolbar** - Provides a list of the available Layouts in a dropdown, together with buttons for adding / restoring / deleting.

 - **Tool Panel** - Same as Toolbar above.